danmt/crane-poc/README.md

 ## Confirm transaction

 The user can press a button to confirm the transaction, the transaction signature is shown to the user.
+The UI tracks the whole confirmation: processed -> confirmed -> finalized.
+Adds a timestamp for each step of the confirmation.